520 words

 Create a new repository on GitHub and follow the instructions to push your blog to the repository.

-You can set the repository to public or private, it doesn’t matter.
+You can set the repository to public or private, either works.

-As you chose “Yes” to initializing a git repository, all you need to do is set the remote and push:
+With your GitHub repository created, as you chose “Yes” to initializing a git repository during the Astro setup, all you need to do now is set the remote and push:

 Terminal window